-The pretty coastal resort town of Cascais is one of the easiest day trips from Lisbon and worth the 40-minute train ride from Cais do Sodré station.
-Once you step off the train, you’re pretty much in the centre of Cascais old town, filled with patterned pavements, boutiques, cafés and a mixture of architectural styles dating back centuries.
+This pretty coastal resort town is one of the easiest day trips from Lisbon and worth the 40-minute train ride from Cais do Sodré station.
+Once you step off the train, you’ll find lots of things to do in Cascais.
+You’ll emerge in the centre of Cascais old town, filled with patterned pavements, boutiques, cafés and a mixture of architectural styles dating back centuries.

 During the Second World War, Cascais became a particularly pleasant safe haven for exiled European nobles and other wealthy families.
 It still attracts the moneyed crowd but has plenty to offer for all types of traveller and budget.

 As well as an attractive cluster of streets and squares, museums, galleries, parks, gardens and markets, there are a range of beaches that appeal to different groups of people, from surfers to families.